Building a Beneficial Metaverse, Part I:

 The occupants of virtual worlds need to be more than just players, they need to be Citizens.

-A Citizen has both rights and responsibilities.
+A Citizen has both rights and

-The government auctions off vehicles to fund recovery after a disaster in our game Eco
+government auctions off vehicles to fund recovery after a disaster in our game Eco

 A Citizen is not a customer.